-You will need above average high school grades to get into University of Pittsburgh Greensburg.
+Applicants require above average high school grades to get into University of Pittsburgh-Greensburg.
 The average high school GPA of the admitted freshman class at University of Pittsburgh Greensburg was 3.46 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Pittsburgh-Greensburg accepts 73% of students who apply.
+The school ranks #33 in Pennsylvania for highest average GPA.
+If your high school grades are above the average 3.46 GPA, you have a very good chance of being admitted as University of Pittsburgh-Greensburg accepts 84% of all applicants.

 |3.50 to 3.75||21%||Good|